Dr Michael Richards

 About me

-My current on-going research is a transnational study of the responses of Catholic intellectuals and activists to war, exile and global change since the 1930s.
-It begins with Spain's war and Francoism, reconsidering the conventional geographical and chronological parameters around study of the civil war.
-This has led me towards a major new study of global Catholicism at this 'molecular' level of activism.
+My most recent research includes a study of social housing and politics in Malaga in the 1920s and 1930s and a transnational study of the responses of Catholic intellectuals and activists to civil war, exile and global change since the 1930s.
+The latter reconsiders the conventional geographical and chronological parameters around study of Spain's civil war.

 My initial research examined the Franco regime as an extreme nationalist alliance which combined fascist-military coercion and traditionalist Catholic ideology.
 The resulting book, A Time of Silence: Civil War and the Culture of Repression in Franco's Spain, 1936-1945 (Cambridge) was awarded the annual History Today prize.